 More examples of plants and their associated human qualities during the Victorian era include bluebells and kindness, peonies and bashfulness, rosemary and remembrance, and tulips and passion.
 The meanings and traditions associated with flowers have certainly changed over time, and different cultures assign varying ideas to the same species, but the fascination with “perfumed words” persists just the same.

-See our list below for symbolic meanings of herbs, flowers, and other plants.
-(Please note: There are many meanings for flowers over the centuries; our chart below reflects mainly Victorian symbolism.)
+See our list below for meanings of herbs, flowers, and other plants.
+(Please note: Our chart below reflects mainly Victorian flower language.)

 Click on linked plant names for a photo and growing guide.

 Flowers provided an incredibly nuanced form of communication.
 Some plants, including roses, poppies, and lilies, could express a wide range of emotions based on their color alone.